Things to Do Outside this Summer

-VespaYEG is the newest way to discover the city, on an exciting vespa tour around Edmonton's most beautiful streets.
+VespaYEG is the newest way to discover the city, on an exciting Vespa tour around Edmonton's most beautiful streets.
 You'll find hidden gems and local treasures with the help of a dynamic guide.
 All tours begin with a complimentary Mocha, Latte, Americano, or Espresso at District Moto.
-Afterwards, you'll cruise towards Edmonton's finest historical backdrops, including the Alberta Legislative Grounds, University of Alberta, and the High Level Bridge.
+Afterward, you'll cruise towards Edmonton's finest historical backdrops, including the Alberta Legislative Grounds, University of Alberta, and the High Level Bridge.

 Playgrounds are for big kids too